Table of Contents

 …your dog has a low activity level and stays indoors all day.
 Air conditioning and a soft spot on the sofa make for a less thirsty dog.

-Either way, refresh your pup’s water bowl throughout the day and rinse it out to remove backwash or any still water yuckies.
-And remember: If your pup seems continuously dehydrated, or seems to drink water excessively, contact your vet because it could indicate an underlying health problem.
+Remember: If your pup seems to drink water excessively, contact your veterinarian because it could indicate an underlying health problem.